 Military activities such as ordnance detonation also affect ESA-listed species.
 A section 7 consultation was conducted in 1997 for USN aerial bombing training in the ocean off the Southeast U.S. coast, involving drops of live ordnance (500 and 1,000-lb bombs).
-The resulting biological opinion for this consultation determined that the activity was likely adversely affect ESA-listed marine mammals and sea turtles in the action area, but would likely not jeopardize their continued existence.
-In the ITS included within the biological opinion these training activities were estimated to have the potential to injure or kill, annually 84 ger leads, 12 leatherbacks, and 12 greens or Kemp's ridleys, in combination (NMFS 1997).
+The resulting biological opinion for this consultation determined that the activity was likely to adversely affect ESA-listed marine mammals and sea turtles in the action area, but would likely not jeopardize their continued existence.
+In the ITS included within the biological opinion, these training activities were estimated to have the potential to injure or kill, annually, 84 loggerheads, 12 leatherbacks, and 12 greens or Kemp's ridleys, in combination (NMFS 1997).

-NMFS has also conducted more recent section 7 consultations on USN ex losive of lance disposal, mine warfare, sonar testing (e.g., AFAST, SURTASS (A), and ther major training anti-sub. ine varfare, and torpedo exercises (e.g., bombing, gunfire, combat search and rest and missile exercises) in the Atlantic Ocean.
-These assults ons have determined that the proposed USN activities may adversely affect but ould not je of ESA-listed marine mammals and sea turtles at ES 2008c, 2 ardize the continued existence FS 2008c, 20c b).
-NMFS estimated that likely to be harmed as a result of training five loggerhead and six Kemp's ridley sea tusies we activities in the Virginia Capes Range Complex from Jan 2009 to June 2010, and that nearly 1,500 sea turtles, including 10 leather was vere likely to perience harassment (NMFS) 2009b).
+NMFS has also conducted more recent section 7 consultations on USN explosive ordnance disposal, mine warfare, sonar testing (e.g., AFAST, SURTASS LFA), and other major training exercises (e.g., bombing, gunfire, combat search and rescue, anti-submarine warfare, and torpedo and missile exercises) in the Atlantic Ocean.
+These consultations have determined that the proposed USN activities may adversely affect but would not jeopardize the continued existence of ESA-listed marine mammals and sea turtles (NMFS 2008c, 2009a,b).
+NMFS estimated that five loggerhead and six Kemp's ridley sea turtles were likely to be harmed as a result of training activities in the Virginia Capes Range Complex from June 2009 to June 2010, and that nearly 1,500 sea turtles, including 10 leatherbacks, were likely to experience harassment (NMFS 2009b).

-Similarly, operations of vessels by ver federal agreeies within the action area (NOAA, EPA, and ACOE) may adversely affect ES.
-Visted marile mammals and sea turtles.
-However, vessel often lime cope, as they operate a small number of vessels activities of those agence or are engaged in research activities that are unlikely to contribute a large amount of oper. risk.
-For example, NOAA conducting fisheries surveys for the NEFSC are sear Ave estimated to take ane sea turtles per year (eight alive, one dead).
-This includes up more th an additional loggerhead, leatherback, Kemp's ridley, or green to seven loggerhead botto trawl surveys and one loggerhead, leatherback, Kemp's ridley, sea turtle per year duri. turing scallop dredge surveys (NMFS 2007b). or green
+Similarly, operations of vessels by other federal agencies within the action area (NOAA, EPA, and ACOE) may adversely affect ESA-listed marine mammals and sea turtles.
+However, vessel activities of those agencies are often limited in scope, as they operate a small number of vessels or are engaged in research/operational activities that are unlikely to contribute a large amount of risk.
+For example, NOAA research vessels conducting fisheries surveys for the NEFSC are estimated to take no more than nine sea turtles per year (eight alive, one dead).
+This includes up to seven loggerheads as well as an additional loggerhead, leatherback, Kemp's ridley, or green sea turtle per year during bottom trawl surveys and one loggerhead, leatherback, Kemp's ridley, or green sea turtle per year during scallop dredge surveys (NMFS 2007b).

-In addition to the NEFSC surveys which occur throughout the year, NMFS also funds the Northeast Area Maritoring and Assessment Program (NEAMAP) nearshore trawl surveys which are conducted for one month every spring and fall by the Virginia Institute of Marine Science (VIMS) in shallow, nearshore waters (up to 120 feet) from Cape Hatteras, NC to Montauk, NY.
+In addition to the NEFSC surveys which occur throughout the year, NMFS also funds the Northeast Area Monitoring and Assessment Program (NEAMAP) nearshore trawl surveys which are conducted for one month every spring and fall by the Virginia Institute of Marine Science (VIMS) in shallow, nearshore waters (up to 120 feet) from Cape Hatteras, NC to Montauk, NY.
 The 2012 surveys conducted by VIMS, and funded by NMFS through the Mid-Atlantic RSA Program, are expected to result in the annual capture of six NWA DPS loggerhead sea turtles, four Kemp's ridley sea turtles, one green sea turtle, one leatherback sea turtle, and no more than 32 Atlantic sturgeon.
 No mortalities of any ESA-listed species are expected.